Deploying An ASP.NET Core Site, You're Still Doing It Wrong : Part 2 - TeamCity

 - If you are not using a single entry point for your build process, you are introducing the possibility of the state of code to not be aligned with the exceptions of multiple developers.

-For example, black-box developer A is working on feature B. Black-box developer C is working on feature D and does not know about feature B.
+For example, black-box developer A is working on feature B. Black-box developer C is working on feature D and does not know

 - If developer C is responsible for producing a build for deployment, feature B might not end up in said deployment.

 To be honest, this list can go one for a very long time.
 A simple Google search will pull up an exhaustive list of reasons why build servers building from a single source of truth is the desired practice.
 Point being, if you are not doing such then you are definitely still doing it wrong.